david90/skygear-android-iot-sample/README.md

 ```

 - `ping` channel:
   - We publish an event to the `ping` channel whenever we initiate a ping.
-There are two ways toping the user: 1) Cron Job at Cloud Code, 2) the ping button on the web panel.
+There are three ways toping the user: 1) Cron Job at Cloud Code, 2) the ping button on the web panel, 3) Visit endpoint at https://iotsample.skygeario.com/ping-devices , which will run a ping to all devices.
   - Both web panel and Android device will subscribe to the `ping` channel after login.

 - `reply` channel: